Markdown2/markdown2.github.io/README.md

-# markdown2.github.io
+# Markdown 2

-Markdown 2 demonstration and spesifications
+It is time to make Markdown great again!